What does a disciplinary involve and what's the usual procedure? We cover what SMEs need to know about disciplinary meetings.

-A disciplinary is part of the process you follow when your company wants to address an employee’s behaviour.
+A disciplinary is part of the process when a company wants to address an employee’s behaviour.
 Their manager may be concerned about their work, their general conduct or an unauthorised absence.

 The word “disciplinary” typically refers to the hearing itself.
 This is the meeting at which both sides present their cases about the matter, but it is only a part of the whole disciplinary procedure.